ChoonKeeGohJQ/EGL314-TeamA-ProjectSpace/README.md

 On the widget designer, buttons are created to control the different lighting effects programmed on the Pandora Box Timeline.

 ![Alt Text](imgs/Pandora%20Imgs/widget.png)

+During the round of Tic Tac Toe, the lights will either flash red or blue respectively accroding to the players.

+If it's Player 1's turn, the lights will turn red.

+If it's Player 2's turn, the lights will turn blue.

+For the winning statement, the lights will flash red if Player 1 wins.

+It will flash blue lights if Player 2 wins.

 ## Control Setup